jlleongarcia/jlleongarcia/content/blog/outro-whatayear.md

 {{< callout type="warning" >}}
-I know, have to give it a try to these APIs: [Mistral](https://docs.mistral.ai/api/)
+I know, have to give it a try to these APIs: [Mistral](https://docs.mistral.ai/api/), Grok, Gemini...
 {{< /callout >}}

 {{< details title="MTG Notes Template 📌" closed="true" >}}